 PU Is A Very Good Top Coat

 We use mainly PU or polyurethane on all our gold leaf finishes.
-We use polyurethane because it is a very stable top coat and will last a very long time.
+We use polyurethane because it is a very stable top coat that will last a long time.

 Polyurethane usually does not crack or wear down easily.
 This means that it can be put on a gold leaf surface and will not affect the surface’s look very much but will also last for a long time.